lucaberbenni/markov_simulation/README.md

 # markov_simulation
-Simulate customer behavior in a supermarket
+Simulation of customers behavior in a supermarket.